pyeventsourcing/eventsourcing/docs/topics/domain.rst

 type will be constructed by this method, and this domain event object will be used to construct and initialise an aggregate object.

-The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used (and is used in the example above) to represent the fact that an aggregate was "created".
+The :class:`~eventsourcing.domain.Aggregate` class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created`.
 The aggregate base class :class:`~eventsourcing.domain.Aggregate.Created` class is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Domain events <Events>` section above.
+It can be used or extended (and is used in the example above) to represent the fact that an aggregate was "created".
 It is defined for convenience, and adds no further attributes or methods.

 The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but can also be subclassed to define a particular "created"